50 Regrets All Too Common Among People Over 50

 Not Leaving a Legacy

 While it’s hard to know what people will say about you when you’re gone, many people will admit that not considering their legacy was a serious oversight.
 Whether you wish you had had children, wish you had done more for the planet, or simply wish you had been kinder in life, the thought that people might have less-than-fond memories of you—or worse yet, no memories at all—can fill a person with regret.
 Luckily, at 50, you still have plenty of time to change your legacy for good.
-And to make your 50s your best decade yet, start with the 50 Life Changes to Make After 50.
+And if you want to start a more fulfilling life, check out these 20 Top Tricks from Therapists on Finding Happiness.

 To discover more amazing secrets about living your best life, click here to follow us on Instagram!